maxin-nk/Project3-Reproduction-Code-for-the-Recommender-Algorithm/README.md

 It provides an optimization function.
 Instead of predicting the ratings of specific user and item pairs, it ranks the items consumed by users according to their preferences.

 # KNN
+It is a basic memory-based recommendation method based on calculating item-item similarity.
+In this method, an item is recommended to a user if it is similar to an item previously selected by the user.
+In CF systems, items selected by the same group of users are considered more similar than items from non-overlapping groups of users.

 # POP